Board of Directors

 Why SCT: "There’s a toddler who plays outside in my neighborhood.
 She likes to greet me on my way home from work.
 Sometimes she’s outside until very late at night, being supervised by a group of young adults.
 She is rarely ever playing with a toy and has no one but herself to socialize with.
 She was on my mind as the opportunity to serve on the board of Second Chance Toys revealed itself."

 Jason Jacobs is an experienced digital marketer in areas including web, email, mobile, search and social media.
-He is currently a Technical Account Manager of Mobile Solutions at Confirmit in New York, NY.
+He is currently an Account Manager at AOL on the platform business.
+Hew previously worked as a Technical Account Manager of Mobile Solutions at Confirmit in New York City.
 He received a Bachelor of Science from Yeshiva University majoring in Information Technology and has since worked on numerous digital campaigns for some of the leading Fortune 500 companies.

 In addition to his professional work, Jason is involved in several charitable organizations and has helped build Torah Letzion, an organization providing scholarships for students which has assisted dozens of applicants further their education.
 He also contributes to causes focusing on poverty alleviation, health and to his local community.
 Jason enjoys photography and has studied at the New York institute of Photography and enjoys capturing great memories.
 He also enjoys exercise and fitness and is now training for his third Tough Mudder marathon.
 Jason lives with his wife in Queens, NY.